Interactive Brokers Review 2023: Pros & Cons

 My entire stock portfolio is in my IB account.
 I buy new ETF shares every month from the default web interface.
 I have tried other interfaces as well.
 The IBKR Mobile application is very well done.
 But I generally prefer using my desktop computer rather than my phone.

-I do everything from the Account Management interface.
-This interface suits all my needs.
-And IB fits my needs perfectly well.
-I have learned to ignore most of the tool’s features with time.
+I do everything from the Account Management interface, which suits all my needs.
+IB also fits my needs perfectly well.
+With time, I have learned to ignore most of the tool’s features.
 I only need a few features for my trading.

-Since I sometimes get paid in USD, I can wire them directly to my Interactive Brokers account.
-That way, I do not have to pay any currency exchange fees.
-And that way, I can directly invest the money.
+Since I sometimes get paid in USD, I can wire the money directly to my Interactive Brokers account.
+That way, I do not have to pay any currency exchange fees and can invest the money directly.

 Overall, I am happy with my experience with IB.
-I never had an issue with the broker.
-All my transfers reached IB very quickly.
+I never had an issue with the broker, and all my transfers reached IB very quickly.
 When I needed to withdraw money for the downpayment on our house, I had no problems.
-And all my trades have been flawlessly executed.
+All my trades have been flawlessly executed.
 The reporting on the web interface is also precisely what I need.
 I can only recommend IB!

 IB Reputation